hong-chen/er3t/docs/index.rst

 Community Support
 -----------------

-Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ for community support and discussions.
+We believe only we together can we do better and go futher.
+Thus we created a Discord server with aspiration to foster an informal radiative transfer and remote sensing focused community and to facilitate discussions and collaborations.
+Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ to hang out together.

 How to Cite